 Articulate with femoral condyles

-Provide support for the knee's menisci
+Provide support for your knee's menisci

 Superior Articular Surfaces